prem315/gatsby-starter-julia/src/content/post-4.md

 Rules

 - If at least one operand is Object type(obj, array, date), Js converts into primitive types(string, number or boolean).
-- After conversion, if both operands are primitive types but different primitive type, Js converts into String or number and then either performs concatinates or numeric operation.
+- After conversion, if both operands are primitive types but different primitive types, Js converts into String or number and then either performs concatinations or numeric operation.
   - if one operand is number, js converts other operand into number.
   - if one operand is string, js converts other operand into string.
 - If both operands converted into number, Js performs numeric addition.